erikaduan/r_tips/tutorials/p-automating_rmd_reports/p-automating_rmd_reports_part_1.md

-**Note:** Some metadata for the labour force dataset seems to be missing from `concepts`, i.e. M1 for employed full-time and M2 for employed part-time under Measure, and 1 for males, 2 for females and 3 for persons under Sex (nothing that a non-binary gender variable may be more relevant here).
+**Note:** Some metadata for the labour force dataset seems to be missing from `concepts`, i.e. M1 for employed full-time and M2 for employed part-time under Measure, and 1 for males, 2 for females and 3 for persons under Sex (NB: a non-binary gender variable would be useful to include).

 # Knitting reports with parameters